How we wash our baby’s cloth diapers is important — not only for our sanity but for our baby’s health.

-How Often Do I Wash Diapers?
+How Often Do I Wash Cloth Diapers?

 Diaper pails are dark and damp places, whether you use a dry or wet pail system.
-They are the perfect breeding ground for mold, mildew, fungi, and all sorts of other things.
+They are the perfect breeding ground for mold, mildew, fungi, bacteria, and all sorts of other things.

-The longer you leave diapers in the pail the more likely you are to have to deal with the extra hassle of stripping and sanitizing your diapers.
+The longer you leave diapers in the pail, the more likely you are to have to deal with the extra hassle of stripping and sanitizing your diapers.

-Hot Or Cold Water?
+Hot or Cold Water?

-Well no, not always — at least not through your entire wash routine.
+Well, no, not always — at least not through your entire wash routine.

-2. Main wash
+2. Main Wash

 During your main wash cycle, you can still wash on cold if you’d like, but many like to wash on hot because they feel it’s required to get the diapers really clean.

-3. Rinse cycle
+3. Rinse Cycle

-When it comes to the rinse cycle you can once again use cold water.
-The washing itself is already done and now you’re just trying to get out any leftover detergent.
+When it comes to the rinse cycle, you can once again use cold water.
+The washing itself is already done, and now you’re just trying to get out any leftover detergent.

-Front Loader And HE Washing Machines
+Front-Loader and HE Washing Machines

 This means you need to make sure you’re cleaning enough cloth diapers to make a full load.

-Building A Washing Routine
+Building a Washing Routine

-1. Front Load or HE Machines
+1. Front-Load or HE Machines

-Here are the basic steps to a solid wash routine if you have a front loader or HE unit:
+Here are the basic steps to a solid wash routine if you have a front-loader or HE unit:

 - Main wash: Start by opening the washer and peeling off any diapers that have gotten stuck to the sides.
-You’re going to choose the most aggressive washing option for this wash, such as “cotton” or “whites” and add the full recommended amount of detergent.
+You’re going to choose the most aggressive washing option for this wash, such as “cotton” or “whites,” and add the total recommended amount of detergent.
 Many choose hot water for this wash cycle.
-Just make sure to turn off any extra rinses.

 2. Standard Washing Machines